Howard Zeiderman – Director of Leadership Programs

 Howard Zeiderman attended Dartmouth College and St. John’s College in Annapolis, Maryland, and completed graduate and post-graduate studies in philosophy at Princeton University.
 Since 1973, Zeiderman has been on the faculty of St. John’s College in Annapolis.
 As a senior member of the faculty, he has nearly fifty years of experience with the college’s cross-disciplinary program in which all students read primary source materials explored entirely through seminar classes.

-Zeiderman has authored and co-authored more than 26 original Touchstones titles, including student editions and leader’s guides, and several articles about his work in varied seminar environments.
+Zeiderman has authored and co-authored more than 26 original Touchstones program titles.
 Under Zeiderman’s leadership, more than five million people around the world have participated in Touchstones programs and the Touchstones method has spread to more than 42 countries.
-Touchstones materials have been translated into Spanish, French, Haitian Kreyòl, Burmese, and Arabic for use in education and workforce development programming around the world.